lzruiv4/sb-management/README.md

 ### VUE study with pokemon feature

-##### In the 'Pokemon' tab, a Pokédex is defined and processed, and it's still being continuously updated.
+##### Done

+1.Display of Pokémon encyclopedia, the number to be displayed can be defined in `PokemonMenge` in the `/src/model/PokemonAPI.ts`
+2. Pokémon can be captured randomly, which requires a pokemon coin
+3. Pokemon coin recharge is realized

 ### Compiles and minifies for production